bartvanhoey/AbpFileUploadToAzureStorage/README.md

 To keep this article as simple as possible, I will only show the steps to upload a file to Azure Storage.
 In the accompanying source code you can find the code you need to Download or Delete a file from Azure Storage.

-I made use of Azurite (an emulator for local Storage Development) so you don't actually need to set up an Azure Storage account in Azure to follow along.
-You will need to replace the connection string in the appsettings.json file in het HttpApi.Host project if you want to upload/download files to a real Azure Storage account in Azure.
+I made use of **Azurite** (an emulator for local Storage Development), so you don't need to set up an Azure Storage account in Azure to follow along.
+If you want to upload/download files to a real Azure Storage account in Azure,  you need to replace the connection string in the AzureStorageAccountSettings section of the appsettings.json file in the HttpApi.Host project.

-### Source Code
+### Source code

 The Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpFileUploadToAzureStorage).